 Sales of antibiotics for humans

-The total sales of antibiotics for humans in Sweden were 3% lower in 2021 and were estimated at 9.7 DDD per 1 000 inhabitants per day.
+The total sales of antibiotics for humans in Sweden increased by 7.3% in 2023 and was estimated at 10.9 DDD per 1 000 inhabitants per day.
 This figure encompasses all antibiotics sold on prescription to individuals and all antibiotics sold to hospitals and other health- and social care facilities.

 Outpatient care